Physician and Healthcare Provider Information

 Important to Note

-Each year almost 150,000 people are diagnosed with colorectal cancer, and over 50,000 people will die from it.
+In 2024, according to the American Cancer Society, 152,810 people are expected to be diagnosed with colorectal cancer, and 53,010 people will die from it.
 Earlier diagnoses leads to lower cancer stage and a higher survival.

 The average age of onset of colon cancer in Lynch Syndrome is estimated to be 42 to 61 compared to 71 in the general population.
 There is some data to suggest that mutations in the MLH1 and MSH2 are in the earlier range, while mutations in the MSH6 and PMS2 genes lead to the later age of onset in the range discussed above.